-N(A) students who obtained
+G2 students who obtained

-- 1) an ELMAB3 (English, Mathematics, Best 3 Subjects) raw aggregate score of 12 points or better (excluding CCA bonus points) and - 2) Minimum Required Grades of the Subjects for courses in Group 1 and Group 2 at the GCE N-Level examination will be eligible to apply to the Polytechnic Foundation Programme.
+- 1) an ELMAB3 (English, Mathematics, Best 3 Subjects) raw aggregate score of 12 points or better (excluding CCA bonus points) and - 2) Minimum Required Grades of the Subjects for courses in various course clusters. at the SEC examination will be eligible to apply to the Polytechnic Foundation Programme.

-For Courses featured in Group 1 Minimum Required Grades
+1.Design, Engineering & Technology Cluster 2.Design Sub-cluster 3.Engineering & Technology Sub-cluster 4.Sciences Cluster 5.Diploma in Nursing Minimum Required Grades

 English Language Syllabus A 3

 Mathematics (Syllabus A / Additional) 3

 One of the following relevant subjects: 3

-Science (Physics, Chemistry) Science (Physics, Biology) Science (Chemistry, Biology) Food and Nutrition Design and Technology

 Any two other subjects excluding CCA 3

-For Courses featured in Group 2 Minimum Required Grades
+1.Humanities, Art, Media & Business Cluster 2.Diploma in Early Childhood Development & Education 3.Diploma in Tamil Studies with Early Education Minimum Required Grades

 English Language Syllabus A 2

 Mathematics (Syllabus A / Additional) 3

-One of the following relevant subjects: 3

-Principles of Accounts Literature in English History Combined Humanities Geography Art
+One of the following relevant subjects: Principles of Accounts Literature in English History Combined Humanities Geography Art 3

 Any two other subjects excluding CCA 3